SentryTradeOS/Lifeguard/README.md

 Go to the Releases page.

-Download the latest Lifeguard.1.0.1.AOT.x64.zip.
+Download the latest Lifeguard.1.0.1.AOT.x64.zip and LifeguardEmitter.Ea.1.0.0.zip

 Extract the contents to your preferred folder on your VPS (e.g., C:\TradeSentry\Lifeguard).

 3. Configuration

-Open config.json and customise your settings.
+Follow the instructions in EaCompanionUserManual.pdf and LifeguardSystemUserManual.pdf

+4. Activate the EA Heartbeat

+Make sure the Lifeguard_Emitter is attached to the MT4.

-4. Running the Lifeguard
+5. Running the Lifeguard

 Double-click Lifeguard.exe or run it via Command Prompt: